Getting started with Templates

 Start by setting a friendly "Name" for your template, and then the "Subject" of the email as it will appear in the recipient's inbox.

-The "Edit" tab allows you to edit the HTML and you can also select to view the plain text version (this is automatically generated from the HTML code and is not editable in that view).
+The "Edit" tab allows you to edit the HTML and you can also select to view the Plain Text version (this is automatically generated from the HTML code and is not editable in that view).

 The "Preview" tab will show the email template as your recipient will see it.

-On the right-hand side, a "Show Template Variables" option allows you to define the variables for the email and then in your API call, you can set these variables for each recipient.
+On the right-hand side, a "Show Template Variables" option allows you to define the variables for the email and then in your API call, you can set these for each recipient.

 Note